dywisor/roverlay/doc/rst/usage.rst

      R package).
 This is likely a "bug" in the DESCRIPTION file of the R package being processed.

-   * The R package name is not ebuild-name compliant (e.g. contains the '.' char, which is remapped to '_'.).
-     Most *char remap* cases are handled properly, but there may be a few exceptions.

    ..
 Caution::

-      Writing unnecessary selfdep rules slows dependency resolution down!
+      Writing unnecessary *true selfdep* rules slows dependency resolution down!
 Each rule will exist twice, once as *dynamic* rule and once as the written one.